osrec/ResponsiveDevices.css/README.md

 *Fresh, responsive CSS-only devices that scale with your content and look great on any screen!*

 It's rather annoying to have badly scaled CSS devices on your landing/demo page.
-Often they'll not quite fit your screenshots properly, and may resize badly on certain devices, resulting in clunky scrollbars.
+Often they'll not quite fit your screenshots properly, and may resize badly on certain devices, resulting in annoying overflow (scroll) here or there.

-responsiveDevices.css fixes that by giving you simple, componentised CSS classes to 'build' your own components.
-All the classes are responsive and you can add or remove features (such as speakers or screen reflections).
+responsiveDevices.css fixes that by giving you simple, componentised CSS classes to 'build' your own neatly scaled devices.
+All the classes are responsive and you can add or remove features (such as speakers or screen reflections) as you please.

 ## Devices